What is this?

 Woven cloth bag with a front flap and strap.
 Fabric is a hand-woven cotton in which the warps are thinner and more tightly twisted than the loosely-twisted, slubby wefts.
 Wide stripes in each direction are interrupted occasionally with very narrow ones of 2 warps or wefts each.
 The vertical stripes are accented with insertions of discontinuous weft which is very thick and raised.

 Why is this in our collection?

-Since the beginning of her career, Sheila Hicks has worked as both an artist and a designer, collaborating with architects and with industry.
+Sheila Hicks has always worked as both an artist and a designer, collaborating with architects and industry.
 After graduating from Yale and studying weaving for several years in South and Central America, she established her own experimental weaving workshop in Taxco, Mexico.
-The weavings she created there were exhibited at the Knoll showroom in Mexico City in 1962, and at the Chicago Merchandise Mart the next year.
-In 1964 she met Florence Knoll Basset, who engaged her to produce textile designs and to serve as materials and color consultant to Knoll Textiles.
-She also designed hand-embroidered upholstery for Knoll International in France, for use on Saarinen pedestal... more
+The weavings she created there were exhibited at the Knoll showroom in Mexico City in 1962 and at the Chicago Merchandise Mart the following year.
+In 1964, she met Florence Knoll Bassett, who engaged her to produce textile designs and to serve as a color and materials consultant to Knoll Textiles.
+Hicks also designed hand-embroidered upholstery for Knoll International in France, for use on Saarinen pedestal chairs.
+The collaboration... more